eunsungc/gt6-RAMSES_8_5/README.md

   6. make; make install

 # Log files
-* Additional json files are generated corresponding to the existing log files.
+* Additional json files are generated corresponding to the existing log file names.
 For example, if the gridftp.conf looks like as follows, `gridftp-ramses.log.json` and `gridftp-transfer-ramses.log.json` will be created.

 ```
 log_single /home/esjung/gridftp-ramses.log